Botanical name: Coriandrum sativum

 Bloom time: Spring

-- Plant the seeds on raised beds.
-Be sure to space the rows about 12 inches apart.
+- Space rows about 12 inches apart.

 - It is important to keep the seeds moist during their germination, so remember to water the plants regularly.